Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Introduction

-Here, we present a coupled interior-atmosphere model that computes the key observable properties of volatile-bearing HREs of a given mass - their radius $R_p$, the emission and transmission spectra as function of the \fOtwo at the magma ocean-atmosphere interface, volatile mass fraction ($VMF$), and the metallicity of volatile elements ($Z$).
-In Section \ref{methods}, we introduce this model, and investigate the main results in Section \ref{results}; there, we present a systematic investigation of the atmospheric mass and speciation as function of \fOtwo, $VMF$ and $Z$, as well as the structure and emission and transmission spectra of these atmospheres.
-We relate our models the observed properties of real HREs in \ref{discussion}.
-Finally we conclude and summarise in Section \ref{summary}, where we also highlight our assumptions and caveats.
+Here, we present a coupled interior-atmosphere model that computes the key observable properties of volatile-bearing HREs of a given mass: their radius, $R_p$; the emission and transmission spectra as function of the \fOtwo at the magma ocean-atmosphere interface; the volatile mass fraction (VMF); and the metallicity of volatile elements (\metal).
+In Section \ref{methods}, we introduce this model, and we investigate the main results in Section \ref{results}, where we present a systematic investigation of the atmospheric mass and speciation as function of \fOtwo, VMF, and \metal as well as the structure and emission and transmission spectra of these atmospheres.
+We relate our models to the observed properties, notably mass-radius and spectral observations, where available, of HREs in Section \ref{discussion}.
+Finally we conclude and summarise our work in Section \ref{summary}, where we also highlight our assumptions and caveats.